FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/commitmentname.md

 # Commitment Name

-A commitment is a contractual commitment to use a minimum amount of spending on resources for a fixed term in exchange for discounts on those resources.
-Commitments can cover various resources such as virtual machines, or databases.
-A provider can offer various pricing models, payment options, and term durations for its commitment offerings.
+A commitment-based discount is a contractual commitment to use a certain amount of a specific type of usage for a fixed term in exchange for a discounted unit price.
+Commitment-based discounts can cover either usage or cost of various resources such as virtual machines or databases.
+A provider can offer various pricing models, payment options, and term durations for commitment-based discounts.

 A Commitment Name is the display name assigned to a commitment-based discount.